Sticks and Stones Can Break Your Bones, and Words Can Hurt Your Business

 Then go to review sites and search for your business:

-You might have negative comment posted on social media sites, such as Facebook, Twitter, Pintrest.
+You might have a negative comment posted on social media sites, such as Facebook, Twitter, Pinterest.
 Monitoring sites like these are critical to knowing what- if anything- is being said about your reputation.

 Both Google and Yahoo allow you to set up alerts based on specific keywords.

 What to do when you find negative comments?

 If you find negative comments or reviews, sign up for an account and always respond to them.
 Ignoring the problem won’t make it go away.
 In fact, a bad review that goes unchallenged lends credibility to the claim.
 Take the time to put your emotions aside and craft a response that will shine a spotlight on how devoted your business is to solve the issue.
 If the complaint is legitimate, make amends, apologize and explain how you have fixed the problem.

 In most cases, you can’t tell the review site to take it down and you can’t sue the person who posts the negative comment.
 However, you can do some damage control.
 Many review sites don’t want you to solicit reviews.

 - Send your customers surveys (survey monkey) and ask for feedback.
 Tell them you want to use their feedback on your website.
 Create website pages for positive reviews: name these pages REVIEWS or TESTIMONIALS.